 - For periods of non-contributory service, such as time limited employment (co-op, articling student or internship programs) or auxiliary employment

 Types of leave

 The following leaves of absence without pay can be purchased.
-The employer will pay the employer portion of the contributions if the leave was with the current employer and was for
+The current employer will pay their portion of the contributions if the leave was with them and was for

 - Maternity, parental or pre-placement adoption